Divine Mercy University/McLean Hospital – Harvard Collaboration for Spirituality and Mental Health Research

 Spirituality and Mental Health

-Divine Mercy University, under the leadership of Dr. Marmarosh, and Mclean Hospital, under the leadership of Dr. David Rosmarin, are studying the effectiveness of Dr. Rosmarin’s SPIRIT intervention at McLean, a hospital wide intervention addressing the spiritual needs of patients with diverse mental health concerns.
-To date, students at Divine Mercy have used the data to present a poster at Division 39’s Conference (Spring 2022).
-The research team is also presenting a paper in a panel on positive psychology at the Society for Psychotherapy Research (Summer 2022).
-This paper will address spirituality and mental health care for patients seeking treatment with Borderline Personality Disorder.
+Divine Mercy University, under the leadership of Dr. Marmarosh, and McLean Hospital, under the leadership of Dr. David Rosmarin, collaborated on studies exploring the effectiveness of Dr. Rosmarin’s SPIRIT intervention at McLean, a hospital-wide intervention addressing the spiritual needs of patients with diverse mental health concerns.
+A paper and a poster on these data were presented at APA’s Division 39 Conference and at the Society for Psychotherapy Research in Spring and Summer 2022, addressing spirituality and mental health care for patients seeking treatment with Borderline Personality Disorder.
+Two publications have also been published in peer reviewed journals.

 Coping With Cancer: